-Earlier this year I had the opportunity to debate some of the kinda captains of industry like the National Pork Producers Council on this dangerous practice of feeding antibiotics to livestock…
+Earlier this year, I had the opportunity to debate some of the captains of industry, like the National Pork Producers Council, on this dangerous practice of feeding antibiotics to livestock:

-I’ve always insisted that the reason it’s dangerous to feed millions of pounds of antibiotics to cows, pigs, and chickens every year—in part just to fatten them faster for slaughter—is because this fosters antibiotic resistance in bacteria that can then infect human beings, not because there’s a problem with antibiotic drug residues getting in the meat itself.
+I’ve always insisted that the reason it’s dangerous to feed millions of pounds of antibiotics to cows, pigs, and chickens every year—in part just to fatten them faster for slaughter—is because this fosters antibiotic resistance in bacteria that can then infect human beings—not because there’s a problem with antibiotic drug residues getting into the meat itself.
 How wrong I was.

 What’s the problem with not having safety thresholds?
-Well, for example, in 2008 Mexican authorities rejected a shipment of U.S. beef because it contained excessive levels of copper.
-But since we haven’t set any safety level for copper, it was fine by U.S. standards.
+Well, for example, in 2008, Mexican authorities rejected a shipment of U.S. beef because it contained excessive levels of copper.
+But since we haven’t set a safety level for copper, it was fine by U.S. standards; there weren’t any.
 So too dangerous to be sold in Mexico, but good enough for U.S. consumers.

 There are more than a thousand pesticides approved for use in the United States.
 The Environmental Protection Agency routinely asks the USDA to test for pesticides that everyone agrees has high health risks.
 But, for many years now, they continue to test for only one type of pesticide, out of more than a thousand.

-And then even when our government find these drugs in the meat, they don’t stop it contaminating the food supply.
-The inspector general noted a case where a slaughterhouse found four drugs—ivermectin, sulfadimethozine, florfenicol, and sulfamethazine—yet, released the meat from these carcasses into the food supply despite the fact that consuming these drugs could result in stomach, nerve, or skin problems, but the USDA ordered no recall.
+And then, even when our government finds these drugs in the meat, they don’t stop it from contaminating the food supply.
+The inspector general noted a case where a slaughterhouse found four drugs—Ivermectin, Sulfadimethozine, Florfenicol, and Sulfamethazine—yet, released the meat from these carcasses into the food supply—despite the fact that consuming these drugs could result in stomach, nerve, or skin problems.
+But the USDA ordered no recall.

-Now the USDA doesn’t actually have the authority to demand a recall—which is a problem in itself—but they can, at any time, at least ask a company to voluntarily recall the meat.
+Now, the USDA doesn’t actually have the authority to demand a recall—which is a problem in itself.
+But they can, at any time, ask, at least, the company to voluntarily recall the meat.
 So when’s the last time they asked a company to recall their meat due to illegally high drug residues?
 The USDA hasn’t even asked since 1979.

 And this is not the first time the USDA has been cited for failing to protect the public.
-This was exposed twenty-five years ago by the National Academy of Sciences.
+This was exposed 25 years ago by the National Academy of Sciences.
 So what happened?
-What happened in 1984, according to the Inspector General, is they signed an MOU.
+What happened in 1984, according to the Inspector General, is that they signed an MOU.
 And then, the problem remained unresolved for the next 25 years.
-So that’s what we’ve been eating all this time.
+So, that’s what we’ve been eating all this time.

-So what does the Inspector General propose now?
-Number one recommendation: Start from scratch.
-The government needs to reestablish the National Residue program so that it can accomplish its mission of safeguarding the U.S. food supply.
-What will the USDA’s response be now?
+So what does the Inspector General propose now? #1 recommendation: start from scratch.
+The government needs to reestablish the National Residue program so it can accomplish its mission of safeguarding the U.S. food supply.
+What will be the USDA’s response now?
 Maybe they’ll draw up another memo.

-In the meanwhile, if we insist on doing drugs, though our diet, which meat has been found to be at highest risk for contamination?
+In the meanwhile, if we insist on doing drugs, though our diet, which meat has been found to have the highest risk for contamination?
 It’s the veal.
-Think about how they’re raised, yaknow?
+Think about how they’re raised, you know?

-For some context, please check out my associated blog posts: Harvard’s Meat and Mortality Studies, Adding FDA-Approved Viruses to Meat, How Chemically Contaminated Are We?, How To Reduce Dietary Antibiotic Intake, and Bugs & Drugs in Pork: Yersinia and Ractopamine
+For more context, also see my associated blog posts: Harvard’s Meat and Mortality Studies; Adding FDA-Approved Viruses to Meat; How To Reduce Dietary Antibiotic Intake; Bugs & Drugs in Pork: Yersinia and Ractopamine; and How Chemically Contaminated Are We?